 The base is a double vanilla bean chocolate custard ice cream w/ tahini rippled through for both flavor and richness, plus sticky medjool date pieces and dark chocolate chunks!
 There’s a myriad of flavors in this, but they marry together so well!
 Plus, when the date pieces freeze into the ice cream, they have a chewy, caramel-like texture that pairs so well with the creamy ice cream.

-• Egg yolks: The egg yolks in this recipe not only stabilize the ice cream but give it a rich and creamy mouthfeel that you can’t replicate with anything else.
+• Egg yolks: The egg yolks in this recipe serve to not only stabilize the ice cream but also give it a super rich and creamy mouthfeel that you just can’t replicate with anything else.
+Standard large eggs yield ~18g of yolk; however, if you’re using smaller eggs or eggs from the farmer’s market, the yield will vary.
+So if you really want to get granular, I highly recommend weighing your yolks.

-• Honey: Feel free to swap the honey for regular cane sugar.
+• Honey: I firmly believe that honey, cardamom, and pistachio is a flavor pairing made in heaven.
+Feel free to swap the honey out for granulated sugar.

 • Unsweetened Dutch process cocoa powder: Unlike regular cocoa, dutch process cocoa is alkalized to give it a smooth, less acidic flavor, and a deeper, richer, chocolate color.